 The Lord declares to you that the Lord himself will establish a house for you: When your days are over and you rest with your ancestors, I will raise up your offspring to succeed you, your own flesh and blood, and I will establish his kingdom.
 He is the one who will build a house for my Name, and I will establish the throne of his kingdom forever.
 I will be his father, and he will be my son.

 2 Samuel 7:11-14

-David reports that he is forbidden from building a house to God because “he is a warrior and has shed blood“ (1 Chronicles 28:2-3).5 Despite a temple not being God’s will, and being forbidden from building it, David really wanted to.
-So knowing he was forbidden from building a temple, instead he made “extensive preparations” (1 Chronicles 22:5).
-David was obsessed and utterly consumed with the project.
-Scripture seems to indicate that David had insomnia over it, something quite common for people suffering from compulsive work addiction (Psalm 132:1-5).
+David reports that he is forbidden from building a house to God because “he is a warrior and has shed blood“ (1 Chronicles 28:2-3).1 Despite a temple not being God’s will, and being forbidden from building it, David really wanted to.
+So knowing he was forbidden from building a temple, instead, he made “extensive preparations” (1 Chronicles 22:5, 14; 29:2-3).
+What started in David’s heart as his idea, took root and became an obsession.
+Scripture seems to indicate that David possibly had insomnia over it (Psalm 132:1-5).

 The first temple was not God’s will but was the product of David’s flesh.